Gluten Free Apple Oat Bran Waffles

 Don’t wait for apple season to make this delicious, Spiced Applesauce Loaf!
 It’s perfect for coffee breaks, brunches, and snacks.
 It would be lovely to take along when visiting a friend or neighbor.
 So easy to prepare, and everyone will love it, kids and adults alike.

 First, check out the ingredient list.
 You probably have most of these items right in your pantry!
-Then, in addition to being gluten free I also give you some options to lower the sugar and sodium, as I know many of you have these additional restrictions.
+Then, in addition to being gluten free I also give you some options to lower the sugar, as I know many of you have additional diet restrictions.

 This post contains affiliate links.